-- 3. Fenestration; - 4.
-Change in building material, pattern, texture and/or color; or - 5.
-Use of accent materials. - b.
-Security booths/accessory structures.
-The architectural design of any security booth(s) or other accessory structure(s) on the Property shall be coordinated with the design utilized for the principal building(s) they serve. - c.
+- 3. Security booths/accessory structures.
+The architectural design of any security booth(s) or other accessory structure(s) on the Property shall be coordinated with the design utilized for the principal building(s) they serve. - b.
 Non-Reflective and Earth Tone Façade Colors.
-For all building facades, the Applicant shall provide non-reflective and earth tone façade colors, including, but not limited to, earth tone grey, brown, or green.
-The Applicant has separately submitted proposed, appropriate color palettes satisfying this requirement to Prince William County, chosen from a color palette that is mutually deemed appropriate by the Applicant and the Planning Director or designee.
+For all building facades, the Applicant shall provide non-reflective and earth tone facade colors on all building facades, including, but not limited to, earth tone grey, brown, or green.
+The Applicant has separately submitted proposed, appropriate color palettes satisfying this requirement to Prince William County, chosen from a color palette that is mutually deemed appropriate by the Applicant and Planning Director or designee.
 The building elevations as shown on Pages 36 and 37 of the MCP depict facades in Munsell Gley 2.6 and 2.7 as previously approved by the Planning Director.
-The Planning Director may approve other colors for buildings to which this proffer applies, provided the Applicant demonstrates they shall facilitate the ability for the building facade to blend into the tree line or the façade shall be screened by other buildings.
-The Applicant shall limit any branded and trademarked company identity banners/signage that is part of the façade and façade accent colors to a maximum of 30 percent of each applicable front façade and a maximum of 15 percent of each applicable side facade.
-The building facades shall be submitted to Development Services at least two weeks prior to the issuance of a building permit release letter. - 20.
-Building Footprints.
-The Applicant shall design the layout of buildings in each Land Bay in general conformance with the illustrative QTS Land Bays shown on pages 40 through 45 of the MCP with respect to (i) the general orientation of the building(s) located in the "Development Area" for each Land Bay as shown on the MZP; (ii) the general locations of points of access to each Land Bay and accompanying pedestrian and vehicular circulation to and from the "Development Area" for each Land Bay; and (iii) the extent of the LOD within each Land Bay as more particularly set forth in these Proffers.
-The Applicant reserves the right to adjust the number of buildings and dimensions of each building from those represented by the illustrative concepts, provided that such changes are otherwise in general conformance with the MZP and these Proffers.
+The Planning Director may approve other colors for buildings to which this proffer applies, provided the Applicant demonstrates they shall facilitate the ability for the building facade to blend into the tree line or the facade shall be screened by other buildings.
+The Applicant shall limit any branded and trademarked company identity banners/signage that are part of the facade and façade accent colors to a maximum of 30 percent of each applicable front façade and a maximum of 15 percent of each applicable side facade.
+The building facades shall be submitted to Development Services two weeks prior to the issuance of a building permit release letter. - c.
+Land Bay D Screening.
+The Applicant shall create and maintain a Type 'C' Buffer (Alternate 2) for portions of the southern and western property lines of Land Bay D contiguous to MNBP as shown on Sheet 3 of the MZP.
+The Type 'C' Buffer (Alternate 2) in Land Bay D shall consist of a minimum of 50 feet in depth/width from the common property line and consist of at least two (2) rows of evergreen plantings that shall be a minimum of twelve (12) feet in height at the time of initial planting.
+The Applicant shall implement the initial plantings at the time of the first site plan submittal for Land Bay C or D, or portion thereo, provided that the Applicant may, due to weather or other conditions and with the concurrence of the Director of Public Works, defer installation of all or portions of the evergreen plantings to the next available planting season to provide a better chance for its long-term survival.
+The Applicant shall implement a maintenance and tree replacement plan which shall last over the course of three (3) consecutive years following initial installation of the plant material.